 - (i) A Risk Management Committee has been established to constantly identify, evaluate and monitor significant risks faced by the Group.
-It is also responsible for the development of risk mitigation strategies and plans. - (ii) The Risk Management Committee met on a quarterly basis to discuss and deliberate on the significant risks affecting the Group, including sustainability related matters.
+It is also responsible for the development of risk mitigation strategies and plans. - (ii) The Risk Management Committee met on a quarterly basis to discuss and deliberate on the significant risks affecting the Group, including finance, operations, regulatory compliance, reputation, cyber security and sustainability related matters.
 Risk profiles, control procedures and status of action plans were presented and deliberated in the Risk Management Committee meetings.
 Minutes of the meetings of the Risk Management Committee which recorded the deliberations were tabled to the Board for notation at their quarterly meetings.
 The Risk Management Committee also met with different management teams across the Group on quarterly basis for updates. - (iii) Board Committees (i.e. Audit Committee, Remuneration Committee and Nomination Committee) have been established to carry out duties and responsibilities delegated by the Board and are governed by written terms of reference.
 Meetings of Board of Directors and respective Board Committees are carried out on scheduled basis to review the performance of the Group, from financial and operational perspective.
 Business plans and business strategies are proposed by the Managing Director to the Board for their review and approval after taking into account risk consideration and responses. - (iv) Day-to-day risk management of the individual operating units is delegated to the Managing Director and respective senior managements.
 In this regard, the Managing Director is responsible for timely identification of the Group's risks of each business units and implementation of systems to manage these risks.
 Periodic meetings are held to assess and monitor the Group's risk as well as to discuss, deliberate and appropriately addressed matters associated with strategic, financial and operational facets of the Group.
-Any significant weaknesses identified during the review together with the improvement measures to strengthen the internal controls were reported to the Audit Committee. - (v) Formation of operational policies and procedures by the Management with a view of establishing group wide operational standards in order for all operating units to work cohesively towards achieving the business objectives of the Group.
-For accounting systems and financial processes, efforts are being taken to ensure consistency in the Group as a whole.
+Any significant weaknesses identified during the review together with the improvement measures to strengthen the internal controls were reported to the Audit Committee.

-STATEMENT ON RISK MANAGEMENT AND INTERNAL CONTROL
+STATEMENT ON RISK MANAGEMENT

+AND INTERNAL CONTROL